Newham Hospital Art Trail

 Start by looking at an artwork and choosing one colour that stands out to you.

-Next step is to move around hospital hunting for the chosen colour.
+Next step is to move around hospital hunting for your chosen colour.
 You can take photos if you like using your phone, or simply notice the colour as you go.

 As you move through your day, look for the same colour in everyday places such as walls, signs, furniture or lights.